 Imagine driving north along Scenic Highway 395.
 Past Mono Lake, up and over Conway Summit, the rugged terrain suddenly opens before you — revealing a vast valley, surrounded by snowy Sierra peaks.

 Welcome to Bridgeport Valley, once known as “Big Meadows,” and one of the largest mountain meadow areas in all of California.

-Wildlife, too, call this beautiful place home.
+Many species of wildlife call this beautiful place home.
 From mule deer to pronghorn to the rare Bi-state Greater sage-grouse, species like these coexist alongside livestock and humans alike.
 Bridgeport Valley contains the largest wetland complex in California’s Eastern Sierra, so countless mammals and bird species use the irrigated meadows as a safe space to roam, forage, and raise their young.

 No doubt about it: there’s something special about Bridgeport Valley.
 Those “Big Meadows” draw you back, year after year, generation after generation.